 2025’s Major Sneaker Trends Are Swapping Minimalism for Loud Luxury

-Last year was all about under-the-radar looks, but these eight trends are changing the narrative.
+Last year was all about under-the-radar looks, but these ten trends are changing the narrative.

-While the biggest sneaker trends of 2024 emphasized minimal branding and understated silhouettes, the first half of 2025 has taken a bold turn in the opposite direction.
-This year’s designs are less about blending in and more about showcasing unique personal style.
+While the biggest sneaker trends of 2024 emphasized minimal branding and understated silhouettes, this year has taken a bold turn in the opposite direction.
+2025's sneaker trends are less about blending in and more about showcasing unique personal style.

-Read on for expert insights into the top shoe trends to watch for the rest of 2025—and shop our curated picks to stay ahead of the curve.
+Read on for expert insights into the top sneaker trends to watch for the rest of 2025, and shop our curated picks for each one.

 Ballet Sneakers

-The mismatched vibe of feminine straps and sportier silhouettes make these ballerina-themed sneakers feel fresh for the new year.
+The mismatched vibe of feminine straps and heftier silhouettes makes these Simone Rocha ballerina sneakers feel fresh.

-Anush Mirbegian, Director of Accessories at Fashion Snoops, notes she has been observing the rise of hybrid footwear for several seasons, highlighting Mary Jane silhouettes updated with tie or Velcro straps—details now common across men’s and women’s collections.
-While viral favorites include Salomon’s collaboration with MM6 Maison Margiela, more budget-friendly options from Bella Hadid-approved brand Vivaia are also gaining a lot of attention.
-Marie Claire's editor-in-chief Nikki Ogunnaike has also called the so-called "sneakerina" a spring shoe trend to watch, so I don't think this style will disappear anytime soon.
+Anush Mirbegian, Director of Accessories at Fashion Snoops, notes she has been observing the rise of hybrid footwear for several seasons, highlighting ballet-inspired Mary Jane silhouettes with ties or Velcro straps.
+While viral favorites include Simone Rocha's $1,000 ribbon-lace trainers (pictured above and available to shop below), more budget-friendly options from Bella Hadid-approved brand Vivaia are also gaining significant attention.
+Marie Claire's editor-in-chief, Nikki Ogunnaike, has also called the so-called "sneakerina" a shoe trend to watch, so this dance-inspired style is unlikely to disappear anytime soon.

-Fitted sneakers are taken to the next level with figure-hugging options that take inspiration from racing boots.
+Fitted sneakers are taken to the next level with figure-hugging options that mimic the look of racing boots.

-The slender sneaker trend is expected to reach new heights in 2025.
-According to Lee, "It-sneakers are going even sleeker with very thin soles, tapping into the ballet flat’s market share," as seen in Prada’s new Collapse sneaker, which she especially loves.
+The slender sneaker trend is reaching new heights.
+According to Lee, "It sneakers are going even sleeker with very thin soles, tapping into the ballet flat’s market share."
+Case in point: Prada’s Collapse sneaker, which Lee especially loves.
 Meanwhile, Adidas is offering a delicate laceless pair at an accessible $100 price point.
-You can also find Jennifer Lawrence's exact pair on Farfetch.

 Otherwise simple sneakers are given new life with dramatic tongue-out design details and prints.

-Elongated shoe tongues have officially become a major trend for 2025, adding a bold and playful twist to classic silhouettes.
+Elongated shoe tongues add a bold and playful twist to classic silhouettes.
 First seen in collaborations like the Adidas x Wales Bonner sneakers—popularized by Gigi Hadid’s effortlessly chic pairing last summer—this exaggerated design detail is quickly establishing itself as a signature look across all sneaker brands.

 Boxing Sneakers

 Remember when everyone rocked a pair of Converse high tops?
 They’re making a comeback in 2025—but with a twist.
-This time, sporty boxing-inspired sneakers have taken the place of the classic high-top silhouette, giving the look a fresh, modern edge.
+This time, sporty boxing sneakers have taken the place of the classic high-top silhouette, giving the vertical look a one-two punch of personality.

 Meet the Experts

-Mirbegian has worked in trend forecasting, design and styling with fashion and trend brands around the world, including Fashion Snoops, Stylesight, Trendstop, Vogue Italia, Chloe and Proenza Schouler
+Mirbegian has worked in trend forecasting, design, and styling brands around the world, including Fashion Snoops, Stylesight, Trendstop, Vogue Italia, Chloé, and Proenza Schouler

-Julia is also the visionary behind Sneakers by Women, a curated Instagram-based magazine that highlights the often-overlooked stories of women in footwear, design, and fashion.
+Lebossé is a French-Jamaican freelance writer, based just outside of London.
+Her work has been featured in major publications, including BoF, Highsnobiety, Complex, and Hypebae.
+She's also the visionary behind Sneakers by Women, a curated Instagram-based magazine that highlights the often-overlooked stories of women in footwear, design, and fashion.
 Through SBW, she has partnered with major brands such as Nike and Puma, advocating for and supporting women in the footwear industry.

-Previously, Julia hosted Nike's SNKRS Live show “Carte Blanche”, a monthly series she co-created with Nike.
-In this role, she scripted and conducted interviews with creatives across Europe, exploring topics such as unconventional education and the intersection of motherhood and entrepreneurship.
+Previously, Julia hosted the SNKRS Live show “Carte Blanche”, a monthly series she co-created with Nike.

-Jamie Lee is a footwear buyer at Moda Operandi.
-Born and raised in Seoul, South Korea, she spent half of her life in Korea and the other half in the United States.
+Lee is a footwear buyer at Moda Operandi.
+Born and raised in Seoul, she spent half of her life in South Korea and the other half in the United States.
 She began her buying career at Dover Street Market New York.
 She now lives and works in NYC.

 Julia Marzovilla is the Fashion E-Commerce Editor at Marie Claire, where she reviews the latest launches from fashion and beauty brands, finds the best on-sale items around the internet, and interviews experts to find the best products in any category to share with her readers.
 She also creates shopping guides that span every vertical on the site as an expert in everything from the best laptop bags to the best laser hair removal devices.